U.S. banks are deploying AI to monitor customers and workers in a tech rebound | ExBulletin

 Bobby Dominguez, City National’s chief information security officer, said a face-scan unlocked smartphone paved the way.

-“We are already leveraging facial recognition on mobile,” he said.
-“Why don’t you take advantage of it in the real world?”
+He said he was already leveraging mobile facial recognition.
+Would you like to use it in the real world?

 According to Dominguez, City National will begin facial recognition testing early next year to identify ATM customers and branch employees for clunky and insecure authentication methods at 31 sites.
 I am aiming to replace it.
 Ultimately, he said, the software could find people on the government’s watch list.

-“We are conducting small-scale testing of video analytics technology at a small number of branches in Ohio,” said JPMorgan.
+JPMorgan said it is conducting small-scale testing of video analytics technology at several branches in Ohio.
 Wells Fargo said it would work to prevent fraud, but did not discuss how to do it.

 The issue of civil liberties is imminent.
 Critics point to innocent individual arrests following face-to-face mismatching, imbalanced use of systems to monitor low-income and non-white communities, and the loss of privacy inherent in ubiquitous surveillance. ..

-Portland, Oregon has banned businesses from using facial recognition “in public facilities” as of January 1, and drugstore chain Rite Aid Corp (RAD.N) has a national facial recognition program last year.
-Was finished.
+In Portland, Oregon, as of January 1, companies banned the use of facial recognition in public facility locations, and drugstore chain Rite Aid Corp ended its national facial recognition program last year.

 Dominguez and other bank executives said their deployment was problem-sensitive.

-“We will never endanger the privacy of our clients,” Dominguez said.
-“We have embarked on an early launch of technology already in use in other parts of the world, which is rapidly being brought to the American banking network.”
+According to Dominguez, it never invaded the privacy of its clients.
+It was an early start to technology already in use in other parts of the world, but it is rapidly penetrating the American banking network.

-Still, the big question between banks is, “What will happen to the potential backlash from the public if we deploy this,” said Fredrik Nilsson, vice president of North and South America at Axis Communications, a leading manufacturer of surveillance cameras.
-Said.
+Still, the big question between banks is Fredrik Nilsson, vice president of North and South America at Axis Communications, a leading manufacturer of surveillance cameras, saying what would be the potential backlash from the general public if it were rolled out.
+It was.

 Business intelligence